 This is not a very common breed, so it can be difficult to locate a Newfypoo puppy.

-It’s more likely that you’ll have to purchase a puppy – and if you do that, you must make sure you’re dealing with a reputable breeder!
+For many people, raising a puppy is preferable to rescue.
+And if you do that, you must make sure you’re dealing with a reputable breeder!

 Finding Newfypoo breeders can be difficult, depending on where you live.
 The breed is not very popular yet, so breeders can be hard to come by.

 You want to find a reputable breeder that takes good care of their pups.